 I remember when Johnny was leaving.
 For people, it was more than someone funny was leaving; it was the comfort watching the same person every night.
 No disrespect to Johnny Carson, it’s just that I didn’t really connect to that.
 Now, I understand, because that’s how I feel about David Letterman leaving.

 I don’t think there’s a right or a wrong when it comes to leaving your political or social views to yourself.
 You just have to do what you want to do.
 But it really made me fall in love with him on another level, because over the last five or ten years, he’s really been expressing those views more and more.
 He will be very proud of that, I think, as years pass.
-We’ll realise that he was on the right side of history.
+We’ll realize that he was on the right side of history.

 Also, he’s just so comfortable and so relaxed.
 The type of relaxation that you’d maybe see on a podcast.
 To do that on national television?
 To just be so comfortable in your skin that you’re not afraid of silence sometimes.
 I just love everything about that.